 Who are your biggest idols, and why?

-- Actually, I have two to choose from, I guess.
-It's again Germany's most-famous jazz musician Klaus Doldinger, Mezzoforte from Island and the canadian electro-jazz band Four80East.
+Actually, I have two to choose from, I guess.
+It's again Germany's most-famous jazz musician Klaus Doldinger, Mezzoforte from Island, Steely Dan and the canadian electro-jazz band Four80East.
 Their music is so inspiring and interesting, going straight to my heart triggering deep emotions.

 What are you looking forward to right now?

-- Finishing more songs that are already in the pipeline is certainly the next thing to do.
-I'm planning the release of a single each month or so.
-And certainly, a second album following 'Fade out lines' is certainly one of my wishes for the upcoming year.
+Finishing more songs that are already in the pipeline is certainly the next thing to do.
+I'm planning the release of a single each month on the average.
+And certainly, publishing further EPs & albums is certainly one of my wishes for the upcoming years.
+I also work on a combination of my music and a virtual exhibition tool called ARTSTEPS.
+First results have already been integrated into my homepage (link).

 Moreover, I'm currently working together with an US-based singer songwriter, developing lyrics and new musical ideas.
 Another project is doing some re-mastering project together with an US-based mastering engineer.
-And, last - not least: digging into new options for promotion / marketing is interesting me very much right now.
-There is a series of Blog articles available giving insight to my latest experiences.
+I'm now finishing an upbeat summer reggae song together with my bandmates that has been fully produced over the internet - this song will be released in July this year.
+A mid term project has also being started where multiple singers will contribute as well as a rapper from Germany - a very interesting and complex project.
+Moreover, digging into new options for promotion / marketing is interesting me very much right now.
+Here, I'm collaborating worldwide with different marketers in Europe, middle east and Canada.
+There is a series of Blog articles available giving insight to my latest Indie music marketing experiences.

-Last - not least, I love making music together with my bandmates from D!kS (The coverband with the exclamation mark) and we are using Jamulus as a tool for connecting to musicians all over Europe.
-Jamulus was certainly one of the discoveries during the COVID-19 shut-down phase and is working quite well for us.
-There is a Blog article available on how we configured soft- and hardware to perform online music jamming with Jamulus at low latency.
+Last - not least, I love making music together with my bandmates from D!kS - the coverband with the exclamation mark - and we are using KOORD.LIVE as a tool for connecting to musicians all over Europe.
+KOORD was certainly one of the discoveries during the COVID-19 shut-down phase and is working quite well for us.
+There is a Blog article available on how we configured soft- and hardware to perform online music jamming with KOORD at low latency.